Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

 Gabe Vincent Insights vs. the Nuggets

-- This season, Gabe Vincent has made 3.4 shots from the floor per game, which adds up to 7.1% of his team's total makes.

-- He's put up 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.
+- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's shots from beyond the arc.

-- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per contest.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA defensively.

-- The Nuggets are the best team in the league, allowing 40.8 rebounds per game.
+- The Nuggets give up 40.8 rebounds per game, best in the league.

-- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- The Nuggets give up 25.7 assists per game, 15th-ranked in the NBA.

-- Looking at 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.
+- Giving up 11.4 made 3-pointers per game, the Nuggets are the third-ranked squad in the NBA.

 Gabe Vincent vs. the Nuggets